mdmtk/docs/beta/source/guide/MDM/updating.md

 	>**Note:** The Upgrade action will cause the running MDM Agent on the device to be shut down before it installs the new version.
 This may affect any processes that are running while the Upgrade action was triggered.
 For example, if the MDM Agent was submitting an XML to the MXMS while the Upgrade action was triggered, MXMS will still process the XML since it was sent before the MDM Agent was shut down.
 However, the Result XML document that is returned by the MXMS may not be received by the MDM Agent, possibly causing errors to not be detected.

 4. The new version of the MDM Agent has been updated and will be used on the device now.

+>**Note:** The above steps are used to acheive Persistence of Manageability by the MDM, which is described in the [Persistence page](../guide/MDM/persistence).